 About Kellie Barnes

-When Kellie is not clinically supporting clients in their wellness, she enjoys spending time with her family, playing in the outdoors, and engaging in local social and political events.
+When I am not clinically deepening my learning of FCS and supporting clients in achieving their health goals, I enjoy spending time with my family, playing in the outdoors, and engaging in local social and political events.

 Photo courtesy of Kristal Passy